 Want to Retire at 50?
 It’s Possible.
 Here’s How

 Do you think it’s possible to retire at 50?
 Most people dismiss it as a dream – something that’s possible, but not probable.
 You might be surprised to learn that it’s more realistic than you think to retire by 50.
 In fact, if you’re in your 20s, or even your early 30s, it’s downright probable.
-You just need to point yourself at the right trajectory for success.
+You just need to point yourself at the right trajectory for success to learn how to retire early.

 If you want to retire a full decade earlier than most people, you need to achieve financial freedom.
 Here’s a look at what, exactly, that means and the steps you need to take to retire by 50, ready to enjoy the best years of your life.